Burning Area and Times

 When am I not allowed to have a campfire or bonfire?

-Fires are not permitted during fire ban periods, on days when a Total Fire Ban has been declared by DFES, on days with a fire danger rating of ‘High’ or a Harvest and Vehicle Movement Ban has been declared by the City.
+Fires are not permitted during Prohibited Burning Times, on days when a Total Fire Ban has been declared by DFES, on days with a fire danger rating of ‘High or Above’ or a Harvest and Vehicle Movement Ban has been declared by the City.
 For the current fire danger forecast visit our home page or bom.gov.au

-Can I have a fire in my fire pit or pizza oven in my backyard?
+Can I have a fire in my BBQ or pizza oven in my backyard?

 All cooking with fires must be supervised and once your food is cooked the fire must be extinguished.

-During the prohibited fire burning period from October to February fires in fire pits are strongly discouraged to comply with legislation and ensure sparks and embers escaping the fire do not cause a bushfire.
+During the prohibited fire burning period from October to February fires in fire pits are not allowed, to comply with legislation and ensure sparks and embers escaping the fire do not cause a bushfire.

 Do not use any of the above cooking appliances during total fire ban periods, on days with a fire danger rating of ‘High’ or when a Harvest Vehicle Ban has been declared.
 Gas appliances in which the flame is encapsulated by the appliance are exempt.